 This health plan covers services to diagnose and treat infertility for a member who has not been able to conceive or produce conception during a period of one year.
 Blue Cross and Blue Shield may approve coverage for infertility services in two other situations: when the member has been diagnosed with cancer and, after treatment, the member is expected to become infertile; or when a member is age 35 or older and has not been able to conceive or produce conception during a period of six months.
+If a member conceives but cannot carry that pregnancy to live birth, the time period that the member tried to conceive prior to achieving that pregnancy will be included in the calculation of the one-year or six-month time period as described above.
 To receive coverage for infertility services, they must be medically necessary for you, furnished by a covered provider, and approved by Blue Cross and Blue Shield as outlined in this Subscriber Certificate and in the Blue Cross and Blue Shield medical policy.
 You and your health care provider must receive approval from Blue Cross and Blue Shield before you obtain infertility services.
 Blue Cross and Blue Shield will let you and your health care provider know when your coverage is approved.
 (See Part 4.)
-In all cases, covered services must conform with Blue Cross and Blue Shield medical policy and meet Blue Cross and Blue Shield medical policy assessment criteria.
-(See page 15 for help for how to access or obtain a copy of the medical policy.)
+In all cases, covered services must conform with Blue Cross and Blue Shield medical policy and meet Blue Cross and Blue Shield medical policy and meet Blue Cross and Blue Shield medical policy.)
 This coverage may include (but is not limited to):

-- Artificial insemination. - Sperm and egg and/or inseminated egg procurement and processing. - Banking of sperm or inseminated eggs (only when they are not covered by the donor's health plan); and other services as outlined in Blue Cross and Blue Shield medical policy.
+- Artificial insemination. - Sperm and egg and/or inseminated egg procurement and processing. - Banking of sperm or inseminated eggs (only when they are not covered by the donor's health plan); and other services as outlined in Blue Cross and Blue Shield medical policy. - Infertility technologies.

-• Infertility technologies.
 These include: in vitro fertilization and embryo placement; gamete intrafallopian transfer; zygote intrafallopian transfer; natural oocyte retrieval intravaginal fertilization; and intracytoplasmic sperm injection.